How to train your Dashing Bondhu Llewellin Setters!

 of AKC, FDSB, UKC, NSTRA, IPDBA & other registries.

-Our personal dogs have won 3 Regional, 2 State,
+Our personal dogs have won 3 Regional, 2 State, and 4 National Trails.

 Our last 12 trail results are 9 firsts, 2 seconds, and 1 third,